tiagosatur/financial-api/README.md

 ## Requirements

 - [x] It must be possible to create an account
-- [x] It must be possible to search fetch the customer's bank statement
+- [x] It must be possible to get the customer's bank statement
 - [ ] It must be possible to make a deposit
 - [ ] It must be possible to make a withdrawal
 - [ ] It must be possible to retrieve the customer's bank statement by date